 The Bank manages its capital under guidelines established by OSFI and uses both internal and regulatory minimum capital ratio targets to monitor its capital base.
-The regulatory capital guidelines measure capital in relation to credit, market and operational risks.
+OSFI's capital and leverage guidelines measure capital in relation to credit, market and operational risks and provide an overall measure of the adequacy of an institution's capital.
 The Bank has various capital policies, procedures and controls, including an Internal Capital Adequacy Assessment Process ("ICAAP"), which it utilizes to achieve its goals and objectives.
 The ICAAP is reviewed and approved by the Board of Directors annually.
 The Bank's objectives include:

-- Providing sufficient capital to maintain the confidence of investors and depositors; - · Being an appropriately capitalized institution, as measured internally, defined by regulatory authorities and compared with the Bank's peers.
+- Providing sufficient capital to maintain the confidence of investors and depositors; - Being an appropriately capitalized institution, as measured internally, defined by regulatory authorities and compared with the Bank's peers.